oorek/icd/README.md

-# Weakly-supervised Knowledge Distillation for Image Copy Detection
+# Unsupervised Knowledge Distillation for Image Copy Detection on Lightweight models.
-This repository contains strong SSCD baseline implementation
+This repository contains strong SSCD baseline[A Self-Supervised Descriptor for Image Copy Detection](https://arxiv.org/abs/2202.10261) implementation.

 This is the open-source codebase for
 "[A Self-Supervised Descriptor for Image Copy Detection](https://arxiv.org/abs/2202.10261)",